Radio-Source/Spectro-Radiometer/README.md

 #### Invoking Spectro-Radiometer
 Spectro-Radiometer is a Python3 script run by

-python3 spectro_radiometer.py (if you use RTL-SDR with default [args]) python3 spectro_radiometer.py [args*] --> see documentation for [args] (if you use another type of SDR  and or using some [args] differents)
+python3 SpectroRadiometer.py (if you use RTL-SDR with default [args]) python3 SpectroRadiometer.py [args*] --> see documentation for [args] (if you use another type of SDR  and or using some [args] differents)

-The application takes many options and command line parameters:
+The application takes many options and command line parameters [args]:

 | Parameter     | Meaning       |
 | ------------- |:-------------:|